Explore Courses

 What Is the Course Curriculum of MBA in Germany?

 Most programs run 12–24 months with a modular structure.
-Students can choose full-time or part-time formats.
+Students can choose from full-time and part-time formats.
 Programs include core courses, electives, and practical projects, along with internships and collaborative assignments.

 Here is an overview of the MBA curriculum in Germany: